Snow-covered pine trees in a winter forest at sunrise

 Structured Recruitment vs Traditional Outsourcing

-A common misconception is that hiring Nigerian tech talent equals outsourcing.
+A common misconception is that hiring Nigerian tech talent means using a traditional outsourcing model.

 Traditional outsourcing often involves: